Configuring SNMPv3

 security level.

 MIB views define access privileges for members of a group.
-Separate views can be applied for each SNMP operation (read, write, and notify) within each security model (usm, v1, and v2c) and each security level (authentication, none, and privacy) supported by SNMP.
+You can apply separate views for each SNMP operation (read, write, and notify) within each security model (usm, v1, and v2c) and each security level (authentication, none, and privacy) supported by SNMP.

 You must associate at least one view (notify, read, or